Professional Interests

 Here are a few areas I’ve worked in past or present:

-Community Leadership – I’ve had the chance to start clubs, be a teacher, gather groups of friends, volunteer at the neighborhood level, organize online communities and mobilize a disaster response project at the county level.
+Community Leadership – I’ve had the chance to start clubs, be a teacher, gather groups of friends, volunteer for my neighborhood, organize online communities and mobilize a county-scale disaster response effort.
 When I was younger, I always had a knack for rounding up all the neighborhood kids to go on adventures together.
 I’m generally interested in assembling groups of people around shared goals for the benefit of the many.

-Computing, AI & Machine Learning – When I was a kid I liked building computers, had a summer job modelling gold nanoclusters with super computers and took a machine learning course by Andrew Ng in 2018.
-I’ve generally followed developments in the space since then, and have played around with AI tools since the launch of ChatGPT.
-Now the capabilities grow more amazing by the day.
+Computing, AI & Machine Learning – I grew up building computers, had a summer job modelling gold nanoclusters with super computers and took a machine learning course by Andrew Ng in 2018.
+I’ve generally followed developments in the space since then.
 While working at Reciprocity we adopted agentic coding frameworks to move faster and since then I’ve had a chance to interface with agentic search and coding tools every day.
-I’m enjoying the process of learning about computing every day now.
+Over the last several months I’ve been learning about how to Engineer AI Applications & have managed to vastly improve personal workflows via dererministic programs and agent coordination.

 Upgrading Government & Nonprofit Services – In March 2020, I became a co-founder of www.mycovidresponse.org.
 This humble little website grew into a grassroots disaster response effort that has, at the time of this writing, helped coordinate bulk movements of ppe, grassroots public health campaign, over a dozen smaller programs, and in partnership with Lighthouse of Michigan, Oakland University, Pontiac Community Foundation, and dozen other partners.
 In September 2020, we incorporated Reciprocity, to bring our software development approach to others.
 Along the way we connected with Civilla, Connect211, Open Referral, NeighborLink, HelpLink, and many others.
-Now Agentic coding tools like Gemini, ClaudeCode, Cursor, etc make it so that we can do the software deployment work that used to take us months in hours or days.
+Agentic coding tools like Gemini, ClaudeCode, and Replit dramatically accelerated our roadmap.

 Organization Design – How do we design organizations, civilizations, and collective groups of people to accomplish goals large and small?